 With the shaggy fur around its face and eyes and an overall unkempt appearance, this breed might fool you into thinking it’s not smart and it’s not paying attention to what’s going on around it.

 In reality, the Wirehaired Pointing Griffon (WPG) is a dog that was bred to be a hunter.
-It misses very little as it surveys its surroundings.
+It is eager to please and misses very little as it surveys its surroundings.
 It’s constantly on the lookout prey that it can track and chase.

 The WPG was created to be a hunting dog.
-It’s routinely called a gundog, which is a dog that is bred to assist hunters in catching game.
+It’s routinely called a supreme gundog, which is a dog that is bred to assist hunters in catching game.
 This breed originated in Europe where breeders had an obsession with creating a dog that was willing to catch everything and anything, including game, birds, and waterfowl.
-The WPG fits that bill.
+The supreme gundog the WPG fits that bill.

 Dewey will track anything, anywhere, even through the snow.
 His coloring even helps him to blend in a little with the sticks and grass.